my-username-was-taken/cse3000-movr-benchmark/tools/README.md

 This should produce your plots.

-## Running all databases for a given scenario (under development)
+## Running all databases for a given scenario

-The `tools/run_all_systems_on_remote.py` script will handle the spining up and tearing down of the system after each experiment, so you can run all the databases in a scenario with a single command:
+The `tools/run_all_systems_on_remote.py` script will handle the spining up and tearing down of the system after each experiment, so you can run all the databases in a scenario with a single command.
+Make sure you supply the path to a folder with '.conf' files for all databases.

 `python3 tools/run_all_systems_on_remote.py -i [docker_image] -m [machine] -s [scenario] -w [workload] -cf [conf_file_folder] -u [username]`

-For example: `python3 tools/run_all_systems_on_remote.py -i omraz/seq_eval:latest -m st5 -s baseline -w ycsb -cf examples/ycsb/lat_breakdown -u omraz`
+For example: `python3 tools/run_all_systems_on_remote.py -i omraz/seq_eval:latest -m st5 -s lat_breakdown -w ycsb -cf examples/ycsb/lat_breakdown -u omraz`

 ## Using tmux